 - Requisite accounting/receipts must be submitted in a timely manner in accordance with NVC Business Office timelines and procedures through the Office of Institutional Advancement.

 Awardees must submit a one paragraph report on activities funded and their impact within one year of original award date.

-Additional funding from the NVC Foundation endowments may be available annually at the discretion of individual division and department chairs and deans in the following areas:
+Additional funding from NVC Foundation endowments and DAS charitable program funds may be available annually at the discretion of individual division and department chairs and deans in coordination with the Director of OIA in the following areas:

 Sue Nelson Staff Development Fund: for staff development activities

 Instructional Equipment Fund: for NVC equipment needs that enhances student success

 Science Program Endowment: for the NVC Science program